sagarj0/react-performance-analyzer/README.md

 ## 🤖 AI-Generated Application

-This application was created using AI assistance based on the following prompt:
+This application was created using **AI Agent Copilot Claude Sonnet 4** based on the following prompt:

 > **Original Prompt:**
 >